harilvfs/carch/docs/overview.md

 ### Packages

 - **Android-Tools**: *Provides options to install various Android-related tools, including Gvfs-MTP for USB file transfers, ADB for debugging, JDK (OpenJDK) for Java development, and the Universal Android Debloater for removing bloatware.*
-- **Browsers**: *Offers a selection of web browsers for installation, such as Brave, Firefox, Google Chrome, and others, allowing you to choose the one that best fits your needs.*
 - **Communication**: *Installs popular communication applications like Discord, Signal, Slack, and Telegram to help you stay connected with your teams and communities.*
 - **Crypto-Tools**: *Installs essential cryptocurrency tools, such as the Electrum Bitcoin wallet, to manage your digital assets securely.*
 - **Development-Tools**: *Sets up your development environment with a choice of languages and tools, including Node.js, Python, Rust, Go, and Docker, to support your coding projects.*